August 26, 2011

 the surviving laugh in gray damp.

-They smile back at the roar and crush
+They smile back at the churn

-They play and leave for hot coffee
+They leave for hot coffee

 to push salt from their noses.

-They call out names to one another,
+They call out bright names.

-pulling away from the surf, back from the sea,
+away from from the stitch

-and someone else takes pictures for a dollar.
+sold for a dollar.

 licensed under creative commons, some rights reserved.